-Term Definition Open windrow composting Open windrow composting treats biodegradable LACW (e.g. Garden waste) using more traditional composting methods.
-This process involves initial shredding then piling of the green waste into elongated rows (windrows), which are periodically turned to force air through the windrows facilitating the maturation process.
-Recovery In this document the term "recovery" refers to value which can be recovered from waste by recovering materials through recycling, composting or recovery of energy (EfW).
-Recycling The reprocessing of waste either into the same product or a different one.
-Re-processing Re-processing of a recycled waste material (recyclate) to produce a new usable product, such as re-processing of mixed plastic waste to produce garden furniture or waste wood to make chipboard.
-Residual Waste The elements of waste streams that remain following recovery, recycling or composting operations.
-Solid recovered fuel (SRF) or Refuse- derived fuels (RDF) SRF or RDF are fuels produced by a combination of mechanical, thermal and biological treatment of waste.
-RDF and SRF consist of residual combustible components of Local Authority Collected Waste (LACW) and Commercial & Industrial (C&I) waste leftover after recyclable materials have been removed from the waste stream.
-RDF and SRF are often used as a fuel to power Energy from Waste (EfW) facilities.
-Treatment Physical, thermal, chemical or biological processes (including sorting) that change the characteristics of waste in order to reduce its volume or hazardous nature; facilitate its handling or enhance recovery.
-Waste Waste is any material or object that is no longer wanted and which requires management.
-If a material or object is reusable, it is still classed as waste if it has first been discarded.
+Term Definition

+Open windrow composting treats

+biodegradable LACW (e.g. Garden

+waste) using more traditional

+composting methods.
+This process

+involves initial shredding then piling of

+• • •

+the green waste into elongated rows

+(windrows), which are periodically

+turned to force air through the windrows

+facilitating the maturation process.

+- In this document the term "recovery"

+refers to value which can be recovered

+from waste by recovering materials

+through recycling, composting or

+recovery of energy (EfW).

+The reprocessing of waste either into

+the same product or a different one.

+Re-processing of a recycled waste

+material (recyclate) to produce a new

+usable product, such as re-processing

+of mixed plastic waste to produce

+garden furniture or waste wood to make

+chipboard.

+The elements of waste streams that

+remain following recovery, recycling or

+composting operations.

+SRF or RDF are fuels produced by a

+combination of mechanical, thermal and

+biological treatment of waste.
+RDF and

+SRF consist of residual combustible

+components of Local Authority Collected

+Waste (LACW) and Commercial &

+Industrial (C&I) waste leftover after

+recyclable materials have been

+removed from the waste stream.
+RDF

+and SRF are often used as a fuel to

+power Energy from Waste (EfW)

+facilities.

+Physical, thermal, chemical or biological

+processes (including sorting) that

+change the characteristics of waste in

+order to reduce its volume or hazardous

+nature; facilitate its handling or enhance

+recovery.

+Waste is any material or object that is

+no longer wanted and which requires

+management.
+If a material or object is

+management.
+If a material or object is reusable, it is still classed as waste if it

 Term Definition Waste Arising The amount of waste generated over a period of time for example by a geographical area or industry sector.
 Waste Disposal Authority (WDA) The authority that is legally responsible for the safe disposal of household waste collected by the Waste Collection Authorities and the provision of HWRCs.
 In Merseyside and Halton, Merseyside Recycling and Waste Authority (MRWA) are the WDA.
 Waste Electrical and Electronic Equipment (WEEE) The WEEE Directive was introduced into UK law in 2007 by the Waste Electronic and Electrical Equipment Regulations 2006.
-WEEE includes: household appliances, IT and telecommunications equipment, lighting and electronic tools, TVs, videos and hi-fis.
+WEEE includes: household appliances, IT and telecommunications equipment, lighting and electronic tools, TVs, videos and hi- fis.
 WEEE is collected at some HWRCs for sorting and recycling.
 Waste Transfer Station (WTS) Facility where waste is received in small quantities and bulked up for onward transport to landfill or another management facility via road, rail or sea.
 Commercial WTSs sort and recycle a significant amount of this waste.
 WTSs deal with all waste streams including hazardous waste.